SolarLightTF2/SolarLightHUD-Classic/README.md

-# SolarLightHUD
+# SolarLightHUD CLASSIC
-A clean HUD for TF2.
+A clean HUD for TF2, albiet unfinished.
+Will eventually be made obsolete through the release of SolarLightHUD REDUX, but this won't happen for a while.

 This is a WIP, so expect to see some remnants of the stock HUD and some unfinished elements.